Miss Zhao's suicide: Li Chao

 Li Chao was a student at the Beijing Women's Higher Normal School, who died of frail lung disease on August 16, 1919.
 Hu Shih, a literary scholar who taught at Beijing University at the time, wrote a long essay about Li's life story after close examinations on Li's personal diaries and letters.
 Hu's essay made this ordinary death into a public event that caught nationwide attention.
 In his essay, Hu attributed the cause of Li's death to her depression, which resulted from her lack of tuition for continuing her education.
 Hu heavily criticized Li's family for not supporting her to seek education solely because of her gender (her brother even claimed after her death that she did not deserve pity).
 Hu saw the death of Li as an epitome for the oppressive traditional family system, and believed that Li's case could be applied to a myriad of Chinese women.
-Since Hu's essay on Li Chao came out only a few weeks after Miss Zhao's suicide, the story of Li Chao quickily spread to Hunan, and was immediately compared to Zhao Wuzhen by the New Culture activists.
+Since Hu's essay on Li Chao came out only a few weeks after Miss Zhao's suicide, the story of Li Chao quickly spread to Hunan, and was immediately compared to Zhao Wuzhen by the New Culture activists.
 These activists considered both Li and Zhao as women who sacrificed their life in order to protect their personality and liberation; both were granted with the same symbolic title as the "important martyrs in the history of Chinese feminism."